AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-android-player.md

 # Implementing Android&trade; Player {#implementing-android-player}

 >[!CAUTION]
 >The Android-based AEM Screens Player is officially deprecated.
-Users are advised to migrate to another operating system that is being supported by AEM Screens.
+Users are advised to migrate to another operating system that AEM Screens supports.

 This section describes configuring the Android&trade; player.
 It provides information of the configuration file and the options available and recommendations as to which settings to use for development and testing.